markdown-extended/manifest/mde-manifest.md

     [^myid]: glossary: Term
     Actual content of the glossary footnote.

-On the first line of the note, the term defined can optionally be followed by a *short key* which will be used to build the sorting order of the glossary.
+On the first line of the note, the term defined can OPTIONALLY be followed by a *short key* which will be used to build the sorting order of the glossary.

 #### D.5.c.
 Citation notes {#D5c}